How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Design Challenges and Promising Solutions

 With the proposed IA-MS design, all users' IRS associations and communication modes are determined.
 Then, efficient CSI acquisition and joint active/passive beamforming designs can be implemented for optimizing the users' QoS performance, which can be roughly classified into two categories, namely, \emph{channel-estimation based} and \emph{beam-training based} methods.

 The channel-estimation based method needs to firstly estimate the CSI of all involved links and then design the joint active/passive beamforming based on estimated CSI.
-For IRS channel estimation under the user-side IRS deployment, there are two main approaches in the existing literature based on different IRS configurations, depending on whether sensing devices are integrated into IRS or not.
-First, for semi-passive IRS mounted with sensing devices for receiving signals, {the CSI of the BS/user$\to$IRS links can be constructed from that of the BS/user$\to$sensor links by using e.g., data-interpolation and channel-calibration techniques.} However, this method only works for time-division duplexing (TDD) systems based on channel reciprocity, while it is infeasible for frequency-division duplexing (FDD) systems since the CSI of the links from IRS to the BS/users cannot be obtained with sensing devices/receivers only.
-Second, for (fully) passive IRS without sensing devices integrated, a viable channel estimation approach is by estimating the cascaded BS-IRS-user reflection channel at the BS/users based on uplink/downlink pilot signals, respectively, while the IRS should dynamically tune its training reflection over time to facilitate the cascaded channel estimation \cite{wu2020intelligent}.
-However, when extending this method to the general case with the hybrid IRS deployment, a new challenge arises due to the double-reflection link since its cascaded CSI is more difficult to estimate than that of the user-/BS-side IRS single-reflection links.
+For IRS channel estimation under the user-side IRS deployment, there are two main approaches in the existing literature based on different IRS configurations.
+First, for semi-passive IRS mounted with sensing devices for receiving signals, {the CSI of the BS/user$\to$IRS links can be constructed from that of the BS/user$\to$sensor links by using e.g., data-interpolation and channel-calibration techniques\cite{taha2021enabling}.} However, this method only works for time-division duplexing (TDD) systems based on channel reciprocity, while it is infeasible for frequency-division duplexing (FDD) systems.
+Second, for (fully) passive IRS without sensing devices integrated, a viable channel estimation approach is by estimating the cascaded BS-IRS-user reflection channel at the BS/users based on uplink/downlink pilot signals, respectively, while the IRS should dynamically tune its training reflection over time to facilitate the cascaded channel estimation\cite{wu2020intelligent,jensen2019optimal,he2019cascaded}. {However, when extending this method to the general case with the hybrid IRS deployment, a new challenge arises due to the double-reflection link since its cascaded CSI is more difficult to estimate.
 This is because not only more channel coefficients are involved in the double-reflection link, but also the double-reflection link is intricately coupled with the two single-reflection links (see Mode 4 in Fig.~\ref{Fig:mode}).
-To address this problem, efficient channel estimation schemes have been recently proposed in \cite{you2020wireless} and \cite{zheng2020efficient} to estimate the double-reflection channel for the single-user case, and both single- and double-reflection channels for a cluster of users, respectively.
-However, how to generalize the results in the above works to the case with arbitrary user channels and locations under the hybrid IRS deployment still needs further investigation. {Moreover, it is also interesting to study how to apply deep learning techniques to improve the channel estimation performance and training efficiency under the hybrid IRS deployment \cite{liu2020deep}.} Based on the estimated CSI, the active beamforming at the BS and passive beamforming at all IRSs can be jointly designed \cite{Zheng2020DoubleIRS}. {Specifically, it has been shown that deploying two cooperative IRSs near the BS and users achieves superior performance to the case with single-IRS deployment in terms of the maximum SNR and multi-user effective channel rank \cite{Zheng2020DoubleIRS}.
-However, how to devise robust beamforming against CSI estimation errors under the general hybrid IRS deployment is still an unsolved problem in the literature \cite{zhou2020framework}.}
+To address this problem, efficient cascaded channel estimation schemes have been recently proposed in\cite{you2020wireless} and\cite{zheng2020efficient} to estimate the double-reflection channel for the single-user case, and both single- and double-reflection channels for a cluster of users, respectively.
+These results can be further extended to the case with arbitrary channel condition and user location under the hybrid IRS deployment.} {On the other hand, it is also interesting to study how to apply deep learning techniques to improve the channel estimation performance under the hybrid IRS deployment\cite{liu2020deep}.} Based on the estimated CSI, the active beamforming at the BS and passive beamforming at all IRSs can be jointly designed\cite{Zheng2020DoubleIRS}. {Specifically, it has been shown that deploying two cooperative IRSs near the BS and users achieves superior performance to the case with single-IRS deployment in terms of the maximum SNR and multi-user effective channel rank\cite{Zheng2020DoubleIRS}.
+However, robust IRS beamforming for the hybrid IRS deployment under CSI errors is worth further investigating, which shall greatly improve the performance reliability\cite{zhou2020framework}.}